tarof429/stuckathome/vue/Part4_Components.md

 ```

-And now to get interpolation to work, we'll remove the `v-for` property and for now add it to our component like this:
+And now to get interpolation to work, we'll remove the `v-for` property and add it to our component like this:

 ```javascript
 friend: